makeabilitylab/physcomp/arduino/debouncing.md

 ### What happens if we don't debounce?

 I made a [small test program](https://github.com/makeabilitylab/arduino/blob/master/Basics/digitalRead/DebounceTest/DebounceTest.ino) to help illustrate how problematic contact bouncing can be.
-I have a simple button circuit (like [this one](assets/images/ArduinoButtonPlusLEDCircuit.png)), which should turn on an LED when the button is pressed.
+I have a simple button circuit (like [this one](assets/images/ArduinoButtonPlusLEDCircuit.png)), which turns on a red LED when pressed.

-I am tracking both non-debounced button presses ("raw" button presses) and debounced button presses.
+I am tracking both **non-debounced button presses** ("raw" button presses) and **debounced button presses**.
 In the video, you'll observe how errant the non-debounced button press count gets (shown with the blue line)!

 <iframe width="736" height="414" src="https://www.youtube.com/embed/tw-pndJQFqw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Debouncing solutions

-Like with many microcontroller+circuit problems, there are multiple solution approaches including software-only, hardware-only, and some combination of both.
+Like with many problems involving microcontrollers and circuit, there are multiple solutions including those that rely purely on software, on hardware, or some combination of both.
 In this lesson, we'll primarily focus on software solutions but briefly describe a common hardware solution below.

 ### Pure hardware solutions

-Often, as computer scientists and interaction designers, we often default to code—a highly flexible medium.
-But the hardware solution can be just as functionally good (though it does complicate the build and require more components).
+Although in physical computing, we often emphasize software solutions, hardware solution can be just as functionally good (though it does complicate the build and require more components).
 For example, in this Texas Instruments video, the instructor shows how to use a capacitor and a [Schmitt Trigger](https://en.wikipedia.org/wiki/Schmitt_trigger) to debounce a switch.
 The capacitor smooths out the the rising and falling edges of a button state transition and the Schmitt Trigger converts this smoothed signal back into digital output.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/e1-kc04jSE4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 **Video.** This [Texas Instruments video](https://youtu.be/e1-kc04jSE4) shows how to use a capacitor and a Schmitt Trigger to debounce a switch.